tommycoleman87/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive layout is formatted for a small number of device viewports at specific breakpoints.
+A fully responsive layout borrows from the other layouts to give a seamless experience across a wide variety of viewports.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first is designed from the mobile perspective first using min-width media queries and scaling up.
+Desktop first is designed from the desktop perspective using max-width media queries and scaling down.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It puts the size of rems in units of 10 pixels.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing allows us to format our css in more of an intuitive manner using nesting.
+It's easier to see where classes and elements are compared to the html file.
+It then formats everything for us into the css file.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is nesting.
+It allows me to visualzie the layout better and formulate the overall hierachy of the page.
+I always forget that imports don't need a colon after them. i.e. @import: 'mixin vs @import 'mixin'

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.